-If you are working to a timeline with an end date other than August, there are likely to be fewer pre-arranged consultation dates available, in which case the consultation meeting will be organised as required through the Education Personnel Services caseworker.
+If you are working to a timeline with an end date other than August, there are likely to be fewer pre-arranged consultation dates available, in which case the consultation meeting will be organised as required through the Zurich Employee Support caseworker.

-Consultation Academy schools have their own consultation arrangements and should be carried out through the school's own negotiating body which will normally meeting include representatives from the recognised professional associations and arrangements for academy unions (as the union recognition agreement transferred under TUPE when the schools school became an academy).
+Consultation Academy schools have their own consultation arrangements and should be carried out through the school's own negotiating body which will normally meeting arrangements include representatives from the recognised professional associations and unions (as the union recognition agreement transferred under TUPE when the for academy schools school became an academy).
 The pre-arranged dates for maintained schools are therefore not available to academy schools so separate arrangements should be made for the consultation meeting.
 Representatives with Hampshire County Council facilities time are not able to attend consultation meetings and any other subsequent meetings during the school day, unless the academy school buys into Hampshire County Council's facilities agreement (more information is available in the Manual of Personnel Practice under 'Managing consultation, negotiation and facilities time in an academy').

-Meaningful consultation agreement.
-The consultation meeting is attended by professional association and/or trade union representatives, the headteacher (or other designated manager) and the adviser from Education Personnel Services.
+Meaningful Consultation must be meaningful, open and undertaken with a view to reaching agreement.
+The consultation meeting is attended by professional association and/or trade union representatives, the headteacher (or other designated manager) and the adviser from Zurich Employee Support.